Umiam Lake

+In February 2025, the Guwahati - Panchgram Expressway was announced.
+It will be the first expressway of Northeast India is a greenfield expressway from Guwahati to Umiam (Barapani) in Meghalaya and then direct to old paper mill in Panchgram, which will reduce the Guwahati to Punchgram distance by 5 hours.

+Geography

+Two rivers, namely, Wah Umkhrah and Wah Umshyrpi, feed into the Umiam lake.

 History

+Umïam dam

-Umiam Dam, which impounds the lake, was built by the Assam State Electricity Board in the early 1960s.
+Umïam Dam, which impounds the lake, was built by the Assam State Electricity Board in the early 1960s.
 The dam's original purpose was to store water for hydroelectric power generation.
-The Umiam Stage I powerhouse, north of the lake, has four 9-MW turbine-generators, which entered commercial operation in 1965.
-Umiam Stage I was the first reservoir-storage hydroelectric project commissioned in the northeastern region of India.
-(Umtru Hydroelectric Project, a run-of-river project with an original capacity of 8.4 MW, began operation in 1957.)
-Three more stages of the Umiam Project were subsequently built downstream.
+The Umïam Stage I powerhouse, north of the lake, has four 9-MW turbine-generators, which entered commercial operation in 1965.
+Umïam Stage I was the first reservoir-storage hydroelectric project commissioned in the northeastern region of India.
+(Umtru Hydroelectric Project, a run-of-river project with an original capacity of 8.4 MW, began operation in 1957).
+Three more stages of the Umïam Project were subsequently built downstream.

+Before the construction of the dam for electricity, Khasi communities inhabited the Umïam Valley now flooded by the lake.
+Apart from the Gauhati-Shillong Road, the valley consisted of Ri-Kynti (public) and Ri-Raid (clan) land.
+When the Assam State Electricity Board conceptualised the hydroelectric project in June 1958, the plan envisioned submerging part of the valley, where Khwan and Umsaw villages were located.
+Two hundred families were scheduled to be displaced for the reservoir, dam, and powerhouse.
+People of Khwan and Umsaw initially opposed the plan to flood their villages.

 Tourist destination

 The lake serves as a major tourist attraction for the state of Meghalaya.
 It is also a popular destination for water sport and adventure facilities.
 Tourists visit this spot for kayaking, water cycling, scooting, and boating.

 Ecological effect

 Apart from storing water for electricity generation, the lake also provides numerous ecosystem services at micro, meso and macro levels.
 Downstream irrigation, fisheries, and drinking water cater to local anthropogenic needs.